How to Improve Your Full Body Strength in Just 30 Minutes a Day

 - Duration: 1 minute

-- Form Cue: Drive your knees up towards your chest while keeping a brisk pace.
+- Form Cue: Drive your knees up towards your chest while maintaining a quick pace.

 -